shariq1989/cookbook/content/recipe/serrano-crema.md

 +++
 title = "Peruvian Green Sauce - Serrano Crema" date = "2021-03-12"
 description = "Serrano crema is my take on the authentic, spicy Peruvian green sauce called Aji Verde.
-You know the one I am talking about; it's the bright green sauce served alongside the roasted chicken in Peruvian restaurants, and it is absolutely incredible. " tags = [
+You know the one I am talking about; it's the bright green sauce served alongside the roasted chicken in Peruvian restaurants, and it is absolutely incredible.
+This serrano crema recipe is made using fresh serrano chilis, cilantro, garlic, full-fat yogurt, sour cream, lime juice, and olive oil.
+It can easily be made in a food processor or blender.
+Serrano crema pairs well with Peruvian Roasted Chicken and Tandoori Chicken, and it is a tasty topping for burgers, tacos, salad, channa masala, and chaat masala.
+Is serrano crema spicy?
+It can be, and it's so tasty.
+I realize serrano chilies may be too hot for some.
+If you're looking for a milder sauce, use jalapeno chilies instead, and be sure to remove the stem and all of the seeds.
+I hope you enjoy this delicious sauce our family loves." tags = [
     "vegan",
     "vegetarian",